tomjcleveland/nyt-scraper/README.md

 - A Postgres database with the correct schema (see [Postgres database](#postgres-database))
 - Node 14.5+
 - Yarn 1.22+
+- An API key for the [official New York Times API](https://developer.nytimes.com/)

 ```
 $ git clone https://github.com/tomjcleveland/nyt-scraper.git